Wattled broadbill: Habitat and conservation status

 Its natural habitats are tropical moist lowland primary forest and well developed secondary forest up to 1,220 meters above sea level although majority of records are well below that.
 It appears to not be able to tolerate great amounts of forest degradation.
 It is known to forage in the lower levels of the forest in the understory and close to the forest floor.

-IUCN has assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999.
+IUCN has assessed this bird as vulnerable, with the population being estimated at 2,500 to 9,999.
 Extensive lowland deforestation on all islands in its range is the main threat.
-Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through Slash-and-burn and mining.
+Most remaining lowland forest is not afforded protection, leaving it vulnerable to both legal and illegal logging, conversion into farmlands through slash-and-burn, and mining.
 There are currently no species specific conservation plans.

 This occurs in a few protected areas such as Mt.
-Apo, Pasonanca Natural Park and Siargao Island Protected Landscape however protection is lax.
+Apo, Pasonanca Natural Park, and Siargao Island Protected Landscape; however, protection is lax.

-Conservation actions proposed include to survey remaining habitat to establish its current distribution, population status and ecology.
+Conservation actions proposed include surveying the remaining habitat to establish its current distribution, population status, and ecology.